Zero-Knowledge Encryption Cloud Storage: What’s the hype about?

 - Highest plausible control over your files & data

 - The ability to use the most convenient and user-friendly cloud storages with the uppermost security

 - Highest safety from data breaches and data privacy

-- No need to trust your provider except the physical protection and storage of your files & data
+- No need to trust your provider except for the physical protection and storage of your files & data

 Disadvantages of using zero-knowledge cloud storage: